alexch/codelikethis/public/lessons/agile_development/test_driven.md

 * Tests are examples of use

-# Refactor Test Code
+# Refactoring Test Code
-* Spend time refactoring your tests
+* Do spend time refactoring your tests
 * It'll pay off later, when writing new tests or extending/debugging old ones
 * Refactor for readability, not necessarily for removing all duplication
   * Different priorities than for production code
+  * MOIST not DRY

+# Refactoring Test Code - How?
 * Extract methods
 * Shorter lines
 * Break up long tests (scenario tests) into several short tests (feature tests)